openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

   * Expected error http response code(s)

-    * 400 bad requst.. payload was missing?
+    * 400 bad request.. payload was missing?

     * 405 not authorized, this method should only allow failure reports from known gearman hosts